burningion/katacoda-tracing-datadog/modern-observability-in-practice/step5.md

 Now that we've got Datadog and APM instrumented in our code, let's see what's really been breaking our application.

+## Adding Monitors to Our Services

+When we click into each of the services we've configured in APM, we see some default suggestions for monitors.
+Let's add some of these monitors so we can tell whenour application isn't performing properly.

 ## Debugging an Application with Datadog

 The first place we can check is the Service Map, to get an idea for our current infrastructure and microservice dependencies.